 To give you some way to make sense of this, last year, on a different parcel, we got about 160 bushel/acre.
 A couple of my conventional/chemical neighbors have told me their yields were down about 25% this year, due mostly, in their opinion, to lack of timely rain.
 (The average yield reported by conventional/chemical farmers in Polk County, WI for 2021 was 159 bu/acre.
 I seem to remember that the average organic yield for the county was around 120 bu/acre.)

 Another thing that could have affected my yield was the fact that I couldn't get last years red clover cover crop terminated soon enough.
 Due to heavy spring rains, the lime and turkey litter couldn't be spread into the standing clover in a timely manner, causing the tillage pass that kills the clover to be delayed until right before I planted the corn.
 I've been told that unless the clover is killed at least 3 weeks prior to planting the corn, the exudates (?) in the dying clover will suppress the emerging corn plants.

-Some reference numbers:
+Some relevant numbers:

 - One bushel of corn weighs 56 lbs.

 - An acre has 43,560 square feet, the same as the area of a square 208 ft by 208 ft.

 Using the above, the yield of 125 bushels/acre = 7.9 tonnes/hectare, if I did the math right.